bhopals/vanilla-javascript-service-workers-app/README.md

 **Fetch**
 ```
 self.addEventListener("fetch", event => {
-    console.log("Fetch"+event.request.url);
+    console.log(`Fetching ${event.request.url}`);
+    const response = new Response(`Fetching ${event.request.url}`);
+    event.respondWith(response);
 });

 ```
 Fetch will refire everytime a webpage, a PWA (Progressive Web Rendering), a worker, and scope, is making the request to the network.
+Infact, we can responsd to any event with proper response.
+The response would either be an Response Object (Http Response) or Promise Object.